Centril/TDA361-Computer-Graphics/answers-lab2.md

     * performance benefits: don't render until infinity in Z-axis.
     * |far - near| -> 0    ==>  the higher the precision of Z-axis coordinates.

+## Anisotropy:

+Far away repeats of the texture are rendered with a minified version of the texture, using the average.

+Result: far away pixels are less blurry, more sharp.

+In layman's terms, anisotropic filtering retains the "sharpness" of a texture normally lost by MIP map texture's attempts to avoid aliasing.
+Anisotropic filtering can therefore be said to maintain crisp texture detail at all viewing orientations while providing fast anti-aliased texture filtering.